 Muscle energy techniques are used to intentionally lengthen and shorten muscles in an effort to mobilize a restricted joint.
 Your physical therapist will work with you to contract the muscle in an isometric hold and then release the hold.
 This active process effectively engages the muscles making them stronger and longer, thus limiting a joint’s restriction.

 While manual therapy is an effective and vital part of physical therapy, it is only a part of what happens in a physical therapist‘s office.
 When combined with targeted exercise, many patients discover that physical therapy addresses not only their pain but their function as well.
+This function can be improved for injured athletes, such as runners.
+Even if you’re a homeowner just raking leaves.
 Don’t wait, find out more about manual therapy and the role it can play in your recovery.